-- By reducing your pain, you may then be able to engage with other beneficial activities such as exercise or manual therapy. - Your day to day function, sleep and ability to return to normal activity of daily living may improve as pain reduces - You may be able to reduce your current pain medication if your symptoms improve.
+- By reducing your pain, you may then be able to engage with other beneficial activities such as exercise or manual therapy. - Your day to day function, sleep and ability to return to normal activity of daily living may improve as pain reduces.